santoshrajan/levelup-autotable/README.md

         db.initAutoKeys(function() {next()})
     })

 Get a new key.
 The key is a string with integer value starting from `1`.
 Use `parseInt` to do math on the key.
+Will throw an error if callback is not a function.

     var key
     db.newAutoKey(function(err, newKey) {